 Microscopes for Open Access Imaging (MOAI)

 Microscopes for Open Access Imaging is a distributed Core facility of light/fluorescence and atomic force microscopes and ancillary instruments.
-Each microscope has its own supervisor and training mechanism so be sure to visit the individual web sites for each instrument listed below for additional contact information.
+MOAI Core microscopes have their own supervisor and training mechanism so be sure to visit the individual web sites for each instrument listed below for additional contact information.
+MOAI affiliated microscopes do not offer training and require fee-for-service or collaborative research.
 For general information your can contact the MOAI Director: james.bamburg@colostate.edu

 In Molecular and Radiological Health Sciences (MRB)

-• Keyence All-In-One Inverted Fluorescence Microscope with Structured Illumination
+• Two Keyence All-In-One Inverted Fluorescence Microscopes with Structured Illumination

 • Olympus SZX16 Sterozoom Upright Microscope with Fluorescence, Darkfield and Polarization Optics